The Unapproved

 Monica is a pediatric nurse practitioner and adolescent mental health specialist.
 Yale graduate.
 Clinical faculty at UCLA School of Nursing.
 Sol introduced her to the community with her full credentials.
 She was staff.

-After my removal on June 16, I reached out to Monica in her capacity as a community leader — someone I had a genuine relationship with — seeking clarity about what had happened and asking whether she could advocate for better processes so the same thing wouldn't happen to others.
+After my removal on June 16, I reached out to Monica in her capacity as a community leader, someone I had a real relationship with, looking for clarity about what had happened and asking whether she could push for better processes so the same thing wouldn't happen to others.
 I was explicit that I wasn't asking to be reinstated.
-I wanted to understand and I wanted the promise Sebastian had made me in April — that no one would be removed until rules were in place — to actually be honored.
+I wanted to understand.
+And I wanted the promise Sebastian had made me in April, that no one would be removed until rules were in place, to actually be honored.

 Monica responded.
 Warmly.
 She told me she had "made my suggestions known about certain formalities."
 She did not ask me to stop contacting her.

 As for the timeline: Sol's June 27 email accused me of harassing Rebecca "since my removal."
 The removal was June 16.
-My first documented email contact with Rebecca after the removal was sent on July 7 — ten days after Sol had already accused me of harassing her.
-Whatever contact occurred between June 16 and June 27 happened by phone and text, not email.
+My first documented email to Rebecca after the removal went out on July 7, ten days after Sol had already accused me of harassing her.
+Whatever contact happened between June 16 and June 27 was by phone and text, not email.
 It was mutual.
-It was not characterized as harassment by Rebecca.
+Rebecca never called it harassment.

 I'll say only this about what happened after: the relationship continued voluntarily on her initiative.
 It was not unwanted.